 Step 3: Implementing the Router Delegate

-Then, create the RouterDelegate to manage your app’s navigation state:
+Create the RouterDelegate to manage navigation state:

 class MyRouterDelegate extends RouterDelegate<RoutePath>